Tumor Genetic Testing

-Among women breast cancer accounts for 15% of cancer-related deaths, and 10% with breast cancer has a family history of the disease.
+In women, breast cancer accounts for 15% of cancer-related deaths.
+10% of women affected by breast cancer have a family history of the disease.
 Compared with women without a family history, women with one first-degree relative with premenopausal breast cancer are at 3.3-fold greater risk, and women with two first-degree relatives with breast cancer are at 3.6-fold greater risk.

 Hereditary forms account for approximately 5–10% of all human breast cancer.
-The high-susceptibility genes BRCA1/2 are responsible for approximately 25–28% of the hereditary breast cancer cases, whereas germline mutations in other loci with different levels of penetrance account for about 20% of the breast cancer cases.
-For more than 50% of the hereditary breast cancer cases no mutation has been identified as yet.
+Mutations in the high-susceptibility genes BRCA1 and BRCA2 cause approximately 25–28% of the hereditary breast cancer cases.
+Mutations in other genes, with different levels of penetrance, account for about 20% of breast cancer cases.
+For more than 50% of hereditary breast cancer cases, no mutation has been identified yet.
+See the gene composition of our panel testing for hereditary breast and ovarian cancer here.

 Due to the increased understanding of the molecular mechanisms underpinning the heterogeneity of breast cancer, it is possible to consider different genetically defined ‘intrinsic subtypes’.